nvmoyar/AIND-Planning/README.md

 * uniform cost search: uninformed
 * recursive best first search: theoretically informed, formally uninformed
 * greedy best first graph search with h_1: theoretically informed, formally uninformed
-* astar search with h_1: theoretically informed, formally uninformed
+* A* search with h_1: theoretically informed, formally uninformed
-* astar search with h ignore preconditions: informed (full use of heuristics)
+* A* search with h ignore preconditions: informed (full use of heuristics)
-* astar search h pg levelsum: informed (full use of heuristics)
+* A* search h pg levelsum: informed (full use of heuristics)

 ### Comparison of the nature of the different algorigthms implemented